Subscribe to our newsletter for FREE pet updates

 Okra is rich in prebiotics, which are plant fibers that act as nourishment for your gut microbiota.14 And as you know, a healthy gut contributes to a healthy pet.
 A study published in Open Veterinary Journal further supports this, highlighting the influence of gut microbiota on both the physiological and pathological aspects of animal health.15

 Another notable characteristic of okra is that it naturally contains glutathione,16 which plays a role in supporting health.
-Glutathione is an essential amino acid that may help break down carcinogens,17 as well as help remove harmful advanced glycation end products (AGEs) from ultraprocessed foods.18 Glutathione also plays a role in folding proteins, fighting viruses and regulating immune response, as well as acting as a cofactor for other antioxidants,19 giving it the moniker “master antioxidant.”20
+Glutathione is an essential amino acid that may help break down carcinogens,17 as well as help remove harmful advanced glycation end products (AGEs) from ultraprocessed foods.18 Glutathione also plays a role in folding proteins, fighting viruses, and regulating the body’s natural defenses, as well as acting as a cofactor for other antioxidants,19 giving it the moniker “master antioxidant.”20

 Other antioxidants found in okra are lutein and zeaxanthin,21 which may help promote eye health in not just humans but animals as well.
 In a study published in the Journal of Nutritional Science, researchers noted that dogs who received increased intake of lutein and zeaxanthin showed improved eye function as well as reduced progression of refractive errors.22 A tablespoon of okra provides 17.5 micrograms of these carotenoids.23